Head massages have benefits such as hair growth promotion, lowered blood pressure, and more. They may be beneficial for headaches as well.

 The authors of the study believe this may be because a head massage can help promote blood circulation, which has a positive effect on the relaxation of blood vessels and neck muscles.

 The beauty of a head massage is that you can do it yourself.
-All you need are your fingertips.
-Massage oil is optional.
+All you need are your fingertips — massage oil is optional.

 If you prefer, you can use a scalp massaging tool instead of your fingertips.
-These tools come in the form of brushes or handheld rubber massagers.
+These tools come in the form of brushes or handheld silicone massagers.
 You can work the massaging tool all over your scalp in the same way you’d use your fingertips.

 To give yourself a head massage, follow these steps: